 Phishing attacks are the most common to affect an individual or organisation.
 Phishing email campaigns are easy to execute and can use a combination of different techniques in order to get someone to provide their credentials via a fake login page.
-These attacks won’t stop, because in this age of information it is very easy to fall for such deception/fraud.
+These social engineering attacks won’t stop, because in this age of information it is very easy to fall for such deception/fraud.

 Lately the European Union is almost nearing its date on implementing the General Data Protection Regulations (GDPR) which will effect how data will be handled within all organisations.
 Therefore prompting these affected companies into blasting customers with email announcements regarding changes in their privacy policies and terms of service.

 Recently phishing authors targeted Airbnb as the company announced to its users the changes in their policies which will take effect on 25th of May this year.